MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 > Testers added as members of an AAD security group don't require an App Center login, so they won't be emailed for new build releases.
 Add testers directly to the distribution group if they should be emailed for each release.

 > [!NOTE]
 > Testers added as members of an AAD security group cannot be invited from another tenant.
-Accounts of testers should be created in tenant to be used.
+Tester accounts need to be created in the same tenant as the AAD security group exists.

 ## User Download Analytics
 User download analytics allow you to monitor how testers within a distribution group are interacting with a release.
 Total and unique download counts for a release are available both at the top of each distribution group page and on the Release Details page.
 The total download count represents the total number of times the Install button has been clicked by a tester.
 The unique download count represents the number of users that have installed the release.
 For example, if one tester has downloaded a release to two different test devices, you'd see two total downloads and one unique download.